 Although the coronavirus pandemic is taking its toll on the U.S. economy, the months of May and June 2020 have each seen millions of jobs added to the labor market.
 Many of those new roles have been in hard-hit industries such as leisure and hospitality.

-Here are nine high-paying jobs that can be done remotely.
-You can apply for these jobs on sites such as Monster, ZipRecruiter, Glassdoor, Indeed, or LinkedIn.
+Here are nine high-paying jobs that can be done remotely to consider in your job search.
+You can apply on sites such as Monster, ZipRecruiter, Glassdoor, Indeed, or LinkedIn.
 If a job doesn't specify whether or not it is remote, make sure to ask your prospective employer during the interview.

 Human resources specialists recruit employees for a given company.
 They consult with management to understand which roles need to be filled and what type of person they're looking for, conduct interviews with applicants to assess if they're a match, and ultimately hire the candidates who are a good fit.

 Human resources specialist positions typically require a bachelor's degree in human resources, business, or another related field.

 Loan officers work for financial organizations such as banks and contact potential customers to see if they are in need of a loan.
 They assess applicants' information and credit score to see if they qualify for a given loan, and they approve loan applications.
 Their work can span mortgages to auto loans to private student loans.

 Most loan officers need a bachelor's degree, and loan officers who approve mortgages must be licensed in their state.

 Average salary: $63,270 per year